Get to Know Us

 Do students wear uniforms?

 Yes.
-Kindergarten-6th grade students at LSA wear uniforms that parents can buy at any store.
+Preschool-6th grade students at LSA wear uniforms that parents can buy at any store.
 We require light blue, navy blue, white, or pink collared shirts on top; khaki or navy pants, shorts, or skirts on bottom.

 How many students do you have?

 Our class sizes are capped at 22 students.
 We intentionally keep our class sizes small to ensure good relationships are built between every student and between each student and the teacher.

 Can I apply online?